-Table i: Related documentation ix Table 4-1: External inspection checklist 4-3 Table 4-2: Internal inspection checklist 4-3 Table 4-3: Required test equipment 4-6 Table 4-4: Symptoms and causes 4-7 Table 4-5: Main board secondary supplies 4-12 Table 4-6: Audio main board secondary supplies.
-4-13 Table 4-7: Analog audio secondary supplies (board not present for option DS instrument) 4-13 Table 4-8: Tools required for module removal 4-24 Table 4-9: Module removal 4-25 Table 5-1: Circuit boards and connectors (See Figure 5-1.)
-5-3 Table 5-2: Chassis components (See Figure 5-2.)
-5-6 Table 5-3: Replaceable parts list (See Figure 5-3.)
-5-8 Table 5-4: Replaceable parts list (See Figure 5-4.)
-5-10 Table 5-5: Accessories 5-11
+Table i: Related documentation vii

+Table 1: External inspection check list 19

+Table 2: Internal inspection check list 19

+Table 3: Required test equipment 22

+Table 4: Symptoms and causes 23

+Table 5: Main board secondary supplies 28

+Table 6: Audio board secondary supplies 29

-General Safety Summary
+General safety summary

 Review the following safety precautions to avoid injury and prevent damage to this product or any products connected to it.

 To avoid potential hazards, use this product only as specified.

 Only qualified personnel should perform service procedures.

 While using this product, you may need to access other parts of a larger system.
 Read the safety sections of the other component manuals for warnings and cautions related to operating the system.

+To avoid fire or personal injury

-To Avoid Fire or Personal Injury Use proper power cord.
+Use proper power cord.
 Use only the power cord specified for this product and certified for the country of use.

 Ground the product.
 This product is grounded through the grounding conductor of the power cord.
 To avoid electric shock, the grounding conductor must be connected to earth ground.
 Before making connections to the input or output terminals of the product, ensure that the product is properly grounded.

 Observe all terminal ratings.
 To avoid fire or shock hazard, observe all ratings and markings on the product.
 Consult the product manual for further ratings information before making connections to the product.

 Do not apply a potential to any terminal, including the common terminal, that exceeds the maximum rating of that terminal.

 Power disconnect.
 The power cord disconnects the product from the power source.
 Do not block the power cord; it must remain accessible to the user at all times.

 Do not operate without covers.
-Do not operate this product with covers or panels removed.
+Do not operate this product with covers or panels removed

 Do not operate with suspected failures.
 If you suspect that there is damage to this product, have it inspected by qualified service personnel.

 Avoid exposed circuitry.
 Do not touch exposed connections and components when power is present.

+Replace batteries properly.
+Replace batteries only with the specified type and rating.

+Recharge batteries properly.
+Recharge batteries for the recommended charge cycle only.

+Use proper fuse.
+Use only the fuse type and rating specified for this product.

+Wear eye protection.
+Wear eye protection if exposure to high-intensity rays or laser radiation exists.

 Do not operate in wet/damp conditions.

 Do not operate in an explosive atmosphere.

 Keep product surfaces clean and dry.

 Provide proper ventilation.
 Refer to the manual's installation instructions for details on installing the product so it has proper ventilation.

-Terms in This Manual
+Terms in this manual